INTERNATIONAL CERTIFICATION & RECIPROCITY CONSORTIUM

 Prevention, Substance Use Disorder and Recovery Credentialing

 IC&RC seeks to ease the stress of individuals needing to move their credential or license from one jurisdiction to another through its reciprocity process.
-Individuals holding a credential through an IC&RC member board may be eligible for reciprocity into other IC&RC Member Boards.
+Individuals holding a credential through an IC&RC Member Board may be eligible for reciprocity into other IC&RC Member Boards.

-Boards may offer reciprocity to certified or licensed professionals in other jurisdictions and have the authority to set reciprocity requirements for entry to their jurisdiction.
+Member Boards may offer reciprocity to credentialed or licensed professionals in other jurisdictions and have the authority to set reciprocity requirements for entry to their jurisdiction.
 Not all certifications and licenses are eligible for reciprocity.
 It is important that certified professionals investigate reciprocity prior to relocating to another jurisdiction, because it can be a complicated process.
 It is recommended to reciprocate at least three months prior to a credential’s expiration.

 Please note, IC&RC can only facilitate reciprocity from one IC&RC Member Board to another.
+To determine whether your credential or license is eligible for reciprocity, please contact the IC&RC Member Board in your Jurisdiction.

 Reciprocity Process